-Brussel sprouts tossed with rosemary and minced garlic, and then a sprinkle of brown sugar for some sweetness!
-This recipes succeeds in reinventing the Brussel sprouts of my youth.
+Brussels sprouts tossed with rosemary and minced garlic, and then a sprinkle of brown sugar for some sweetness!
+This recipes succeeds in reinventing the Brussels sprouts of my youth.
 Roasting the sprouts makes for a savory and delectable dish.

-As kids Brussel sprouts were one of the most reviled vegetables we knew, second only to cauliflower.
+As kids Brussels sprouts were one of the most reviled vegetables we knew, second only to cauliflower.

 Boiled and cabbagey, they would get pushed around and around the plate, and eventually to the floor in hopes that the dog would sneakily eat them.
 (He didn’t.)

 We adults, formerly picky eaters who still feel the sting of having veggies force-fed to us must now seek to welcome them, eat them, and sell our own kids on the idea of loving them.

 To that end, roasting vegetables makes them taste incredible.
 Grilling veggies produces a similar result (more smoky tasting though,) as in my Grilled Corn Salsa recipe.

 Tossed in drizzle of oil, with garlic and rosemary to amp up the flavor, roasting gently tenderizes the sprouts and browns the edges.
 The brown sugar caramelizes during this process and gives a sweet note under the savory and dash of salt.